2nd International Film Festival in New York

 Aiaao by Jaami Abdullah Farooq, Bangladesh, 13 mins

 Mandi is an ethnic minority who lives in the heart of Saalban of Gazipur.
-Through their primitive religion was sangsarek, almost all of them migrated into Christian Religion festival, rituals – all their history and heritage are demolishing today.
-In 2004, Mandi people started protesting when Saalban was announced to be an echo park.
-In 3rd January, 2004, police attacked at their procession which resulted death of Piren and 100 more injury.
-The documentary tends to portray their life and struggle.
+Through their primitive religion was sangsarek, almost all of them migrated to Christian religious festivals and rituals – all their history and heritage are demolished today.
+In 2004, the Mandi people started protesting when Saalban was announced as an echo park.
+On 3rd January 2004, police attacked their procession, which resulted in the death of Piren and 100 more injuries.
+The documentary tends to portray their life and struggles.

 The Drummer by Tanvir Mokammel, Bangladesh, 90 mins

-During the war in 1971 when Pakistan army occupied Jibon’s village, Jobon along with other villagers, tried to flee to India.
+During the war in 1971, when the Pakistan army occupied Jibon’s village, Jobon, along with other villagers, tried to flee to India.
 On the way, the Pakistani soldiers massacred his family members.
-Jibon survived, and after roaming around the war-ravaged countryside, finally returned to his native village which was then being brutally ruled by the Razakars, an Islamic auxiliary force collaborating with the Pakistan army.
-The commander of the Razakars spared Jibon’s life on the condition that he had to play drum for his marauding force.
-Jibon’s situation became very ironic but his humanity and artistic instincts thrived at the end.
+Jibon survived and, after roaming around the war-ravaged countryside, finally returned to his native village, which was then being brutally ruled by the Razakars, an Islamic auxiliary force collaborating with the Pakistan army.
+The commander of the Razakars spared Jibon’s life on the condition that he had to play the drum for his marauding force.
+Jibon’s situation became very ironic, but his humanity and artistic instincts thrived in the end.

 June 20, 2014 Screening: